Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 S3 will respond with a custom URL with all the details encoded including the expiration of the URL.

-#### Exam Powerup
+#### Exam Power up

 - You can create a URL for an object you have no access to
   - The object will not allow access because your user does not have it.
 - When using the URL the permission match the identity that generated it at the moment the item is being accessed.
 - If you get an access deny it means the ID never had access, or lost it.
 - Don't generate with a role.
-The role will likely expire before the url does.
+The role will likely expire before the URL does.

 ### S3 Select and Glacier Select